-Students must obtain a copy of the Faculty of Commerce Handbook and General Rules and Information for Students.
-The Handbook is available from the Faculty Office, the Cashier, and the Co-operative Bookshop (price 3/-).
-General Rules and Information for Students is available from the Faculty Office or the Admissions Office.
+Students must obtain a copy of the Faculty of Commerce Handbook and the Student Handbook.
+The Commerce Handbook is available from the Faculty Office, the Cashier, and the Co-operative Bookshop (price 3/-).
+The Student Handbook is available from the Faculty Office or the Admissions Office.